masumo/invoice-flow/README.md

 ## ✨ Our Solution

-InvoiceFlow revolutionizes trade finance through **Real-World Asset (RWA) tokenization** on the XDC Network:
+InvoiceFlow revolutionizes trade finance through **Real-World Asset (RWA) tokenization** on the Flow EVM:

 ### 🏭 For SMEs (Invoice Issuers)
 - **Instant Liquidity**: Convert invoices to NFTs and sell them immediately